 RHS is a program to provide initial medical screening and immunizations to newly arriving refugees and other eligible persons within 90 days of their date of arrival or date of immigration status granted.
 RHS ensures follow-up with medical issues identified in an overseas medical examination; identifies persons with communicable diseases of potential public health importance; enables a refugee to successfully resettle by identifying personal health conditions that, if left unidentified, could adversely affect his/her ability to effectively resettle; and refers refugees to primary care providers for ongoing health care.

 RSIG addresses the serious short and long term educational issues facing school-aged refugee children, particularly those who have recently arrived in our state; eases the transition of these refugee children into the state’s elementary, middle and high schools; empowers refugee parents to be effective partners in the education of their children; and supports local school systems most heavily impacted by high numbers of refugee students.

 - Refugee Social Services Program (RSSP)

-RSSP is an employment services program that provides employability services and other supportive services to refugees that will address barriers to employment such as social and cultural adjustment, job search skills, work experience, and English proficiency.
-The services provided under this program will assist refugees and their families in achieving economic and social-self-sufficiency as soon as possible after their arrival into the United States.
+RSSP is an employment services program that provides employability services and other supportive services to refugees that address barriers to employment such as social and cultural adjustment, job search skills, work experience, and English proficiency.
+The services provided under this program assist refugees and their families in achieving economic and social self-sufficiency as soon as possible after their arrival in the United States.

 - Response to Human Trafficking Program (RHTP)

-Victims of human trafficking who are confirmed by the New York State referral process by NYS OTDA and DCJS, and are not otherwise eligible for public assistance, may receive benefits through RHTP providers.
+Victims of human trafficking who are confirmed by the New York State referral process by NYS OTDA and Division of Criminal Justice Services (DCJS), and are not otherwise eligible for public assistance, may receive benefits through RHTP providers.
 These include health screening, health care and follow-up medical assistance, job training, job placement, and basic food, clothing and shelter.

 - Services to Older Refugees Program (SORP)